billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 ### Survey all probe banks

-To do a run that is automatically customized for whole-probe surveys, check the box in this item group and select the number of seconds to record in each bank.
-The entire surface of each selected probe will be
+To do a run that is automatically customized for whole-probe surveys:

+- Check the box in this item group.
+- Select the number of seconds to allow probes to settle when run starts;
+(this is added to the recording time of the first bank).
+- Select the number of seconds to record in each bank.

-sampled: shank-0:[bank-0..bank-max], shank-1:[bank-0..bank-max], etc.
+The entire surface of each selected probe will be sampled: shank-0:[bank-0..bank-max], shank-1:[bank-0..bank-max], etc.

+>*NXT probes use a block pattern covering them with fewest steps.*

 Although the survey controls the selected sites (looping over shanks and banks), it adopts the reference, gain, and highpass filter settings set